Working with REST Tasks

 The Oracle Cloud Infrastructure resource principal can be specified as the authentication method for executing an Oracle Cloud Infrastructure API endpoint in a REST task.

 A resource principal enables resources to be authorized principal actors that can perform actions on service resources.
-The Oracle Cloud Infrastructure resource principal authentication method uses a temporary resource provider session token (RPST) for authentication, and authorization is established through Oracle Cloud Infrastructure Identity and Access Management (IAM) policies.
+The Oracle Cloud Infrastructure resource principal authentication method uses a temporary resource provider session token (RPST) for authentication, and authorization is established through policies in Oracle Cloud Infrastructure Identity and Access Management (IAM) with Identity Domains.

 IAM enables you to write policies for resource principals which are part of dynamic groups.
 Before you use the OCI resource principal to authenticate OCI API endpoints in REST tasks, create a dynamic group and grant permission to the Data Integration workspace or application, and network resources.